renpy/renpy/sphinx/source/style.rst

     If not None, the spacing between the first and second members of this box, in pixels.
 This overrides the spacing property.

+.. style-property:: box_wrap boolean

+    If true, then boxes will wrap when they reach the end of a line or column.
+    If false (the default), they will extend past the end of the line.

 .. _fixed-style-properties: